esgi-react-node/payment/README.md

 ```

 Get all merchant : `GET /merchants`
+if the user is admin, every merchant on the plateform will be returned.
+Else, only user's merchants will be returned.

 Get a single merchant : `GET /merchants/:id`
+Admin can get any merchant
+User can only get merchant if he's the owner

 Add a merchant : `POST /merchants`
 ```